 We are a non-selective Academy open to pupils of all religious faiths and those of no faith.
 Admissions at Oasis Academy Johanna are co-ordinated under the Common Application Form via the London Borough of Lambeth.
 If you are a parent or carer and wish to apply for a place at Oasis Academy Johanna for the following September, you will need to complete the Common Application Form via the London Borough of Lambeth website.

-We have 30 Reception places each year, however, if you are seeking a place for your child at any other time of the academic year, you will need to contact the Academy directly.
+We have 30 Reception places each year, however, if you are seeking a place for your child at any other time of the academic year, you will need to contact the London Borough of Lambeth admissions team.

-Please also contact us directly for Nursery admissions.
+Please contact us directly for Nursery admissions.
 Alternatively, download a Nursery Application and return it to the school office once completed.
 Please note, an admission to Nursery does not guarantee a place in Reception.